Neutron Network

 Veths connect many elements, including namespace to the namespace, Open vSwitch to Linux bridge, and Linux bridge to Linux bridge, all combined with veth cables.
 The Open vSwitch uses additional particular patch ports to connect Open vSwitch bridges.
 The Linux bridge doesn’t use patch ports.

-The Linux Bridge and Open vSwitch can be used to complement each other.
-For example, when Neutron Security Groups are enabled, instances connect to the Linux and Open vSwitch Integration bridges with a veth cable.
+The Linux Bridge and Open vSwitch can complement each other.
+For example, when Neutron Security Groups are enabled, instances connect to the Linux and Open vSwitch Integration bridges with a Veth cable.
 The workaround is caused by the inability to place IPtable rules ( needed by security groups ) on tap interfaces connected to Open vSwitch bridge ports.

 Neutron network and network address translation (NAT)